-It is an indication of the success the former Chelsea youth player and Stevenage professional has enjoyed with Rice n Spice - providing healthy meals from the family home in Hitchin.
+It is an indication of the success the former Chelsea youth player and Stevenage professional has enjoyed with RNS Meals - providing healthy meals from the family home in Hitchin.

 The team is now 16 strong and Dhillon's high-profile customers include Norwich full-backs Max Aarons and Jamal Lewis, Premier League winner Demarai Gray, and the striker widely regarded as the strongest man in football, the beast himself, Adebayo Akinfenwa.

 Dhillon's success, in partnership with younger brother Simmy, came from identifying a gap in the market - one that is particularly appealing to those in his old line of work.

 "When I was at Stevenage there were so many players who were paid athletes in League One who did not have a clue what they were supposed to be eating," he tells Sky Sports.

 "There were players in the first team who were not eating vegetables because they did not like them.
 If these paid athletes were not eating what they should be then there had to be a market out for them for people in everyday life who did not have a clue what they should be eating either.
 That is when we realised there would be a market for it.